meetoseh/backend/docs/db/instructors.md

 - `bias (real not null default 0)`: A non-negative number generally less than 1 which biases content suggestions towards this instructor.
 This is intended to improve content selection for users who haven't rated any journeys yet.
+- `flags (integer not null)`: a bitfield of flags for this instructor.
+From least to most
+  significant:
+  - `1 (0x1)`: if unset, the instructor should not be shown in the admin area
+  - `2 (0x2)`: if unset, the instructor should not be shown in the classes filter list
 - `created_at (real not null)`: when this record was created in seconds since the unix epoch
-- `deleted_at (real null)`: when this record was hidden from results in seconds since the unix epoch.
-This is a non-destructive operation intended to remove old instructors from the admin ui.

 ## Schema